USEPA/CompTox-thyroid-httk/README.md

 Executing or knitting these files should be sufficient for generating the corresponding figures.
 Figures 1-3 were made in Powerpoint.

-### Usage for running the prioritization workflow from ToxCast data (#usage-for-running-prioritization-workflow-from-ToxCast-data)
+### Usage for running the prioritization workflow from ToxCast data
 If you're interested in replicating the prioritization pipeline starting from _in vitro_ ToxCast data from invitrodb v3.5, the steps are as follows:
 1. Run/knit `src/invitrodb_v3_5_data.Rmd`.
 2. Run `scripts/deiod_invitrodb_v3_5_processing.R`.